webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - **Link state vs. distance vector vs. hybrid**:
     - **link state**: router knows the state of every link(interface) on every router. considers bandwidth(speed) of link(cost). scalable.
     - **distance vector**: best route based on hops. only knows direct neighbor. doesn't scale. doesn't factor speed of connection.
     - **hybrid**: combine hops and link speed.
-BGP(border gateway protocol).
+EIGP and BGP(border gateway protocol).
-  - **Static routing**: engineer add the route manually.
+  - **Static routing**: route table is updated manually.
   - **Default route**:
-    - when nothing in routing table matches, send to this ip.
+    - if packet does not match route in routing table, send to this ip.
 0.0.0.0/0
-    - if no default route, ip not found in routing table, drop packet.
+    - prevents router from dropping packet when IP is not in routing table.
   - **Administrative distance**: metric value given to each routing protocol(rip, ospf...). lower number better.
   - **Exterior vs. interior (Gateway Protocols)**:
     - AS: Autonomous Systems.
 Network under the administrative control of single owner.
-    - Exterior: Routing between AS(ISP, Internet).
+    - Exterior: Routing between AS(autonomous system; ex..
+ISP, Internet).
 Tuned for stability, security.
     - Interior: Routing within an AS.
 Tuned for speed and responsiveness.
   - **Time to live**:
 - **Bandwidth management**